-Most list of Japanese gardens list the same three gardens in no particular order.
+Most list of Japanese gardens list the same three gardens in no particular order, the so-called three Great Japanese gardens.
 After visiting dozens of different Japanese gardens, we came to a different conclusion.
 Continue reading to broaden your horizon.

 Nr.
 3 Ritsurin-koen